 Workers’ Compensation insurance

-All Arizona employers must have workers’ compensation insurance regardless of whether their employees are part-time, full-time, minors, immigrants, friends or family members.8 Contractors and handymen who don’t have employees often get this insurance to ensure they have wage protection and other benefits if they get injured on the job.
+All Arizona employers must have workers’ compensation insurance regardless of the employee’s status or relationship with the business owner.
+Contractors and handymen who don’t have employees often get this insurance to ensure they have wage protection and other benefits if they get injured on the job.

 If you apply for an Arizona contractor license, you’ll be required to provide a workers’ comp policy number or attest to having no employees.